Health Workforce Scholarship Program – Applications open 26 September

 Applications for the third round open on Wednesday, 26 September and will close midnight Wednesday, 24 October 2018.
 Before submitting your application by email to firstname.lastname@example.org you need to:

 1. assess your eligibility by reading the HWSP Applicant Guidelines

 2. complete the HWSP Application Form

 3. collect your supporting documentation.

-Applicants will receive notification of the outcome of their application by COB Friday, 15 June.
+Applicants will receive notification on the outcome of their application by COB Friday 16 November.

-For more information, contact the Career Pathways Coordinator:
+For more information regarding the HWSP, contact the Career Pathways Coordinator:

 t 08 8982 1069